Dedham Public Library: First building

 Between the delivery room and the book stack was a round tower which gave access to a large room directly over the porch, used by the trustees.
 The reading hall was an open timbered room twenty one feet high with arched trusses and an apsidal end and a frieze of high windows.
 Opposite the main entrance into this room was an open hooded fireplace, above which was a marble plane for an inscription.
 This design was typical of Van Brunt's libraries, which often had a sequence of public rooms integrating the entry, book delivery, and reading rooms.
 The stacks were perpendicular to the main building.

 The woodwork of the interior of the building was brown ash and the plaster surfaces were treated with color and border lines.
 The interior of the stack was painted white.
 The system of heating was by indirect radiation in the main portion of the building and by direct radiation in the book stack.
 The building was opened to the public on November 22, 1888.

 A children's room was established in 1916.
 When the Dedham station was demolished in 1951, the stones were used to build an addition to the library.
+This became the children's wing, which opened in 1952.
+With the addition, the main entrance moved from Norfolk Street to Church Street.

+For the 100th anniversary in 1972, the Library hosted a number of lectures and readings, including those by Howard Mumford Jones, William Alfred, and Anne Sexton.
+There were also a number of children's programs, a presentation on floral arraignments, and a presentation on Dedham Pottery.
+The Centennial closed with the opening of the Endicott Branch.